Neewer Boom Pole

 Rating: 8 out of 10

-Most of my other microphone equipment is by Rode but when it came to getting a 8 ft to 9 ft extendable boom pole.
+The Neewer extendable boom pole is a worthy asset to my equipment.
+Most of my other microphone/sound gear is by Rode but when it came to getting a 8 ft to 9 ft extendable boom pole.
 I am sorry Rode but you are having a laugh mate.
 At nearly £90.00 for your 3 meter extendable boom pole, you are seriously off the scale.
 So I look at some other makes and I came across this little gem from Neewer for around £26.00.
 Yep that’s right a Neewer extendable boom pole extending to over 8 ft, for just £26.00 over a similar one from Rode costing more than three times as much!!